GSA-TTS/10x-website/reports/fy21-impact-report/04-project-showcase.md

 ---
 ## FY21 Project Showcase

-_We had a lot of projects that really inspired us in FY21 – projects we feel can – and do – deliver true impact for the public.
-For this year’s Impact Report, we’re focusing on one of the most exciting projects that blossomed during FY21: **Combating Bias in Artificial Intelligence and Machine Learning Implementations (AI/ML)**.
+<p class="text-italic">We had a lot of projects that really inspired us in FY21 – projects we feel can – and do – deliver true impact for the public.
+For this year’s Impact Report, we’re focusing on one of the most exciting projects that blossomed during FY21: <span class="text-italic">Combating Bias in Artificial Intelligence and Machine Learning Implementations (AI/ML)</span>.
 To check out some of our other work, please head over to the [projects section of our site](../../projects/).
-It’s got the scoop on what we learned and the impact we’ve created through our individual projects._
+It’s got the scoop on what we learned and the impact we’ve created through our individual projects.</p>

 <div class="grid-row">
   <div class="grid-col-12 calloutProject">